The Division of Student Affairs is committed to sustainability in order to meet present needs without compromising the ability to meet future needs.

 • Routinely evaluate administrative processes to identify ways to decrease or eliminate paper forms.

-•Don’t put carbon paper, used paper towels, napkins and tissues, heavily soiled food boxes, wax paper, or food wrappers in recycling bins.
+•Don’t put used paper towels, napkins and tissues, heavily soiled food boxes, wax paper, or food wrappers in recycling bins.

 •Don’t put Styrofoam or bottles that contain motor oil or pesticides in the recycling bins.